bikeshaving/crank/website/guides/05-async-components.md

   console.log(document.body.innerHTML); // "<div><span>Fast</span></div>"
 })();
 ```

+As we’ll see later, this ratcheting effect becomes useful for rendering fallback states for async components.

 <!--
 TODO: this section is too hard to understand and requires code examples so we’re removing it for now.